zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 https://www.youtube.com/watch?v=996OiexHze0

-### ORY Hydra: A Headless OAuth2 and OpenID Connect Provider
+### Ory Hydra: A Headless OAuth2 and OpenID Connect Provider written in Golang

-ORY Hydra is a OAuth2 Server and OpenID Certified™ OpenID Connect Provider written in Go.
+Ory Hydra is a OAuth2 Server and OpenID Certified™ OpenID Connect Provider written in Go.

 Compared to other OAuth2 and OpenID Connect Providers it does not implement its